rockset/rockset-js/packages/rscode/README.md

 After installation, first set the following two properties in your VSCode preferences (CMD-,).

 - `rockset.apiserver`: The Rockset API server to use with this extension
-- `rockset.apikey`: the Rockset API key to use with this extension
+- `rockset.apikey`: The Rockset API key to use with this extension

 The recommended way to get started with SQL files is to use [Rockset CLI](/packages/cli).